CerealPlayer/templates/templates/frontendstore/README.md

 ## Content

-As of right now the template includes a landing page, product detail page, cart and auth pages.
+Landing page, product detail page, cart and auth pages.

 To avoid setting up a database (which would be super easy with [supabase](https://www.supabase.com), but you know, just a demo), product data comes from a json file and the cart is built with Context API.
 That's not how we usually do it but for the purpose of this demo it should suffice (for now 😈).